Jermaine0Forbes/MySQL-CheatSheet/README.md

 Exp: This selects from tablename that will receive rows from the startNumber to the endNumber

 ### NOT BETWEEN
+-  This expression returns values where the property number does not have 1-20.
+        The number property is a made up example, it can be data property that has numbers enabled like for example weight, or income.
+Whatever data property that is a number can use the NOT BETWEEN
 ```sql
 SELECT * FROM <insert table name> WHERE (number NOT BETWEEN 1 and 20)
 ```